bolt12/pepper-tracker/README.md

   [link](https://chrisdone.com/posts/lucid/) explains better the problems with `blaze` and shows how `lucid` fixes them.

+- The first phase is a little rough around the edges mainly because it is very tedious to keep up with all the possible CRUD operations + supporting Views.
+  With this being said, I conclude that with such a simple example, working with an in-memory DB and doing all the dirty work is painful and bug prone.
+The `lucid` HTML generation is fun to do but since it supports limited interaction with javascript it does not allow to have an user-friendly interface.
+  Regrading `scotty`, it's very pleasant to work with and I should have organized the routes a little better since the number of endpoints can scale when doing server-side rendering.

 ### Second phase

 The second phase aims to change the data layer and use a database management